gosystemsgmbh/RI_Framework/README.md

 The motivation for open-sourcing the framework is simply that others might benefit from it and to potentially improve it through exposure, feedback, and contribution.

-The history of the framework is still somewhat visible in its structure, for example a very Visual Studio centric organization, that the separation into assemblies is based on dependencies and not functionality, or the obvious fact that it is one big project containing a lot of actually unrelated functions (instead of several smaller, independent projects).

 The motivation for writing a particular function and put it into the framework was/is one or more of the following:

  * It did not exist
  * It did exist, but the implementation was following too different requirements
  * It did exist, but the implementation was unsatisfying (style, abstractions, customizability, quality, license, etc.)
- * Productivity concerns ("Learning and/or customizing this existing solution to fit my needs takes at least as long as writing it myself")
+ * Productivity concerns ("Learning/customizing this existing solution to fit my needs takes at least as long as writing it myself")
  * Naivety, not-invented-here syndrom, overconfidence ("I can do this better")
  * Educational purposes ("I need to experience the problems of a message bus implementation myself")
  * Fun (Ever tried to write a composition container yourself?
 What an adventure!)